The interfacing of measurement instrumentation to small computers

 the requirements for building it".

-This essay covers only basic topics
+This essay covers only topics related to

-related to one-dimensional time-series signals, not
+one-dimensional time-series signals, not two-dimensional data

-two-dimensional data such as images.
-It uses a pragmatic
+such as images.
+It uses a pragmatic approach and is limited to

-approach and is limited to mathematics only up to the most
+mathematics only up to the most elementary aspects of calculus,

-elementary aspects of calculus, statistics, and matrix math.
-I
+statistics, and matrix math.
+I use logical arguments, analogies,

-explain ideas, rather than lots of formal mathematics.
-Data
+graphics, and animation to explain ideas, rather than lots of

-just as it is for the technology of cell phones, GPS, digital
+Math is essential, just as it is for the technology of

-photography, the Web, and computer games.
-But you can get started
+games.
+But you can get started using these tools

-math and software details.
-Seeing it work makes it more likely
+details.
+Seeing it work makes it more likely that you'll want to

-that you'll want to understand how it works.
-But in the
+understand how it works.
+Still, in the long run, it's

-MIDI sequencer makes you a good author or musician.
+makes you a good author or musician.

 Why do I